A Spell for Chameleon: Plot introduction

 In this adventure, Bink is exiled to Mundania because he has (inadvertently) broken Xanth law by not having a magical talent.
-He returns to Xanth with Chameleon, a woman whose intelligence and beauty vary inversely depending on the time of the month, and the evil magician Trent who was exiled 20 years earlier for attempting to usurp the throne of Xanth.
+He returns to Xanth with Chameleon, a woman whose intelligence and beauty vary inversely depending on the time of the month, and the evil magician Trent, who was exiled 20 years earlier for attempting to usurp the throne of Xanth.

 Plot summary

-The book starts with the main character, Bink, in his home village.
-He must discover his magical talent before he comes of age, or be exiled to Mundania.
-While on his way to see the Good Magician Humfrey about whether he has a magic talent, Bink runs into three different women, Wynne, Dee, and Iris, as well as Chester and Cherie Centaur, and Crombie the soldier.
-He finds out from Good Magician Humfrey that he has Magician-caliber magic but that it can't be identified.
+Bink must discover his magical talent before he comes of age, or be exiled from Xanth.
+En route to see the Good Magician Humfrey about whether he has a talent, Bink runs into three different women, Wynne, Dee, and Iris, as well as Chester and Cherie Centaur, and Crombie the soldier.
+He finds out from Good Magician Humfrey that he has Magician-caliber magic that cannot be identified.

 Because his talent cannot be discovered, Bink is exiled to Mundania, the land of no magic.
-While there, he is captured by the Evil Magician Trent, who was exiled 20 years ago for attempting to overthrow the current king.
+While there, he is captured by the Evil Magician Trent, who was exiled 20 years before for attempting to overthrow the current king.
 Trent is trying to invade Xanth with his Mundane army to usurp the throne but has been consistently prevented from entering by the magic barrier which surrounds Xanth.
-He believes that Bink can help him get into Xanth by providing information on the location of the source of the magical barrier, and attempts to coerce Bink into giving him this information.
-Trent has prepared a special elixir that can temporarily nullify magic and has a special catapult that can hurl this elixir into the land of Xanth.
+He believes that Bink can help him get into Xanth by providing information on the location of the source of the barrier, and attempts to coerce Bink into revealing this information.
+Trent has prepared an elixir that can temporarily nullify magic and has a catapult that can hurl this elixir into the land of Xanth.
 All that Trent needs now are the exact coordinates of the shield-stone.
-Bink refuses to cooperate and is thrown into a pit with a woman from Xanth that has followed him there named Fanchon.
+Bink refuses to cooperate and is thrown into a pit with Fanchon, a woman from Xanth that has followed him there.
 Bink and Fanchon escape to sea but are pursued by Trent's forces.
-Eventually, Bink, Trent, and Fanchon are all swept into Xanth via a whirlpool but Trent's forces are left behind.
+Eventually, Bink, Trent, and Fanchon are all swept into Xanth via a whirlpool.
+However, Trent's forces are left behind.